Airship: Modern airships

-Military airships
+Military

 In 2010, the U.S. Army awarded a $517 million (£350.6 million) contract to Northrop Grumman and partner Hybrid Air Vehicles to develop a Long Endurance Multi-Intelligence Vehicle (LEMV) system, in the form of three HAV 304s.
 The project was cancelled in February 2012 due to it being behind schedule and over budget; also the forthcoming U.S. withdrawal from Afghanistan where it was intended to be deployed.
 Following this the Hybrid Air Vehicles HAV 304 Airlander 10 was repurchased by Hybrid Air Vehicles then modified and reassembled in Bedford, UK, and renamed the Airlander 10.
 As of 2018, it was being tested in readiness for its UK flight test programme.

 A-NSE, a French company, manufactures and operates airships and aerostats.
 For 2 years, A-NSE has been testing its airships for the French Army.
 Airships and aerostats are operated to provide intelligence, surveillance, and reconnaissance (ISR) support.
 Their airships include many innovative features such as water ballast take-off and landing systems, variable geometry envelopes and thrust–vectoring systems.

 The U.S. government has funded two major projects in the high altitude arena.
 The Composite Hull High Altitude Powered Platform (CHHAPP) is sponsored by U.S. Army Space and Missile Defense Command.
 This aircraft is also sometimes called HiSentinel High-Altitude Airship.
 This prototype ship made a five-hour test flight in September 2005.
 The second project, the high-altitude airship (HAA), is sponsored by DARPA.
 In 2005, DARPA awarded a contract for nearly $150 million to Lockheed Martin for prototype development.
 First flight of the HAA was planned for 2008 but suffered programmatic and funding delays.
 The HAA project evolved into the High Altitude Long Endurance-Demonstrator (HALE-D).
 The U.S. Army and Lockheed Martin launched the first-of-its kind HALE-D on July 27, 2011.
 After attaining an altitude of 32000 ft, due to an anomaly, the company decided to abort the mission.
 The airship made a controlled descent in an unpopulated area of southwest Pennsylvania.

 On 31 January 2006 Lockheed Martin made the first flight of their secretly built hybrid airship designated the P-791.
 The design is very similar to the SkyCat, unsuccessfully promoted for many years by the British company Advanced Technologies Group (ATG).

 Dirigibles have been used in the War in Afghanistan for reconnaissance purposes, as they allow for constant monitoring of a specific area through cameras mounted on the airships.